Do I Need a Texas Criminal Defense Attorney?

 You Committed the Criminal Offense

-If you actually committed the criminal offense and you know that the charges against you are valid, it is imperative to hire a Georgetown criminal defense attorney as soon as possible.
+If you actually committed a criminal offense and know the charges against you are valid, it is imperative to hire a Georgetown criminal defense attorney as soon as possible.

 It is essential to have a lawyer on your side—even if you are guilty—for the following reasons: